-These are tried and tested home recipes that can be easily made using locally available materials and simple equipment.
-Below is my guide on how to make simple ant killers at the comfort of your home.
+These are tried and tested home ant killer recipes that can be easily made using locally available materials and simple equipment.

 1. Boric Acid and Peanut Butter Straws

-These are nice homemade ant killer to eradicate ants without exposing your kids and pets to toxic substances.
+These are excellent homemade ant killers to eradicate ants without exposing your kids and pets to toxic substances.

-Since the peanut butter and the moderately toxic boric acid are contained in the plastic straws, there are less chances of being ingested by kids and pets.
+Since the peanut butter and the moderately toxic boric acid are contained in the plastic straws, there are fewer chances of being ingested by kids and pets.

 Requirements: Boric acid and Peanut butter